-NFL notebook: Bengals bring back Marvin Lewis as coach
+NFL notebook: Bengals bring back Lewis as coach

 The agreement came after a second straight losing season and two days of discussions with owner Mike Brown.
 Lewis has the second-longest active coaching tenure in the NFL, behind Bill Belichick’s 18 seasons with New England.

-Unlike Belichick, who has won five Super Bowls and made two other appearances in the title game, Lewis is 0-7 in the playoffs, the worst coaching record in NFL history.
-The Bengals haven’t won a playoff game since the 1990 season, the sixth-longest streak of futility in history.
+Unlike Belichick, who has won five Super Bowls and made two other appearances in the title game, Lewis is 0-7 in the playoffs.

 CARDINALS: QB Carson Palmer is retiring after 15 NFL seasons.